Papers

 Key Findings and Methodologies

-The central achievement of this paper is the successful fabrication and observation of CAC in a graphene QH system using a NbN superconducting electrode.
+The central achievement of this study is the successful fabrication and observation of CAC in a graphene QH system using a NbN superconducting electrode.
 This observation is crucial for future non-Abelian anyonic zero modes resonances in such hybrid systems, potentially paving the way for novel quantum computing methodologies.
 The authors demonstrate that junction transparency and superconducting coherence length are pivotal for inducing CAC.

 The device construction includes a multi-terminal graphene system in which the NbN electrode enables effective CAC.
 Key experimental evidence for CAC includes a negative chemical potential observed in downstream quantum Hall edge states.
 This is indicative of a negative resistance, a result attributed to the crossing of Andreev-reflected holes—distinct from typical Andreev edge states where electrons and holes are mixed.